 What is BVPAGE?

-BVPAGE (Blue Valley Parent Advocates for Gifted Education) is a volunteer parent group that advocates for an enhanced educational experience for gifted students and provides resources and support for their families and educators.
+Based in the Blue Valley School District in Overland Park, Kansas, BVPAGE (Blue Valley Parent Advocates for Gifted Education) is a fully volunteer parent group with a mission is to advocate for an enhanced educational experience for gifted students and to provide resources and support for their families and educators.

 BVPAGE Supports Parents